Street plazas in Portland, Oregon: Pride Plaza

 Pride Plaza is located on Harvey Milk Street, between Burnside Street and 12th Avenue, along a portion of Stark Street commemorating LGBTQ rights activist Harvey Milk.
 Pride Plaza was designed "to be a 'safe space' for community gatherings, commerce and public art during the pandemic", according to KOIN.
 Hardesty met with PBOT officials at Pride Plaza in 2022 to discuss making the Healthy Businesses and Portland Public Street Plaza programs permanent.

 The event "Pride on the Plaza" was held at the plaza in 2022 in conjunction with Pride celebrations.
 In 2023, a rainbow-themed street painting extending to the People's Bike Library of Portland was added to commemorate the street's LGBTQ history.
 In 2024, Nautilus Deep Sea by Heather Dawn Sparks and Sparks Designs was installed in the plaza after being displayed near Salmon Street Springs at Tom McCall Waterfront Park during the PWLF.
 The work was moved to Pride Plaza with funding from the Portland Environment Management Office and PBOT.

+The car-free plaza underwent improvements in 2026.
+Planters, seating, and street art were added.